April 3 - 9, 2016: Issue 258

 'Criticising the Council for attempting to whitewash the shortcomings of the late Council; draws attention to the neglected state of the dressing sheds on Bungan Beach, the dangerous state of Bungan Head Road, the faulty condition of the shark-proof pool and the dangerous condition of the steps leading from Bungan Head to the rock baths, and the lack of dressing accommodation at those baths.' - January 1929

-Top: Dancers from the Monte Carlo Russian Ballet with two Australian friends at Bungan Beach, NSW, left to right, Jean (Jan) Hoyer, Anna Skarpa (crouching), Nathalie Branitzka, unidentified dancer, the two friends, and Igor Youskevitch, 1936 or 1937] Part of Dr Ewan Murray-Will's album of photographs of performers from the Ballets Russes, on tour in Australia, 1936-1937 Courtesy National Library of Australia
+Top: Dancers from the Monte Carlo Russian Ballet with two Australian friends, left to right, Jean (Jan) Hoyer, Anna Skarpa (crouching), Nathalie Branitzka, unidentified dancer, the two friends, and Igor Youskevitch, 1936 or 1937] Part of Dr Ewan Murray-Will's album of photographs of performers from the Ballets Russes, on tour in Australia, 1936-1937 Courtesy National Library of Australia.

 THE ROCK BATHS AT AVALON BEACH.